Gkuzin13/spacex-launches/README.md

 ## About The Project

-The purpose of this project is to visualize data and statistics of SpaceX launches.<br/>
+A simple website where you can find information and statistics of SpaceX launches.

 It uses the open source SpaceX REST API which can be found [here.](https://github.com/r-spacex/SpaceX-API)

 ## Built With